igor-sb/bluprint/docs/source/getting_started.rst

   bluprint init myproj

 Check `bluprint init -h` for additional arguments.
-For example, if you want to skip generating the example files and overwrite existing files:
+For example, if you want to skip generating the example files:

 .. code-block:: bash

-  bluprint init myproj --add_examples=False --overwrite=True
+  bluprint init myproj --omit-examples

 .. code-block:: none